-- Second-Degree Misdemeanor: 1 to 2 years in prison and fines up to $5,000.
+- Second-degree misdemeanor: A second-degree misdemeanor conviction can result in one to two years in state prison with fines up to $5,000.

 Felonies are more severe crimes, such as sexual assault, murder, or aggravated assault with a deadly weapon.
-Both misdemeanors and felonies are divided by degree into the categories of 1st degree, 2nd degree, and 3rd degree.
+Both misdemeanors and felonies are categorized by degree into the categories of 1st-degree, 2nd-degree, and 3rd-degree.